Travel tips on how to experience Toronto attractions cheaply

 Avoid a car - the best way to see Toronto attractions is on foot

-Although we always like to have our rental car for a visit to a city, This time we do without a vehicle.
-We save a lot of money here, because the hotels in the city usually charge considerable prices for parking a car.
-In addition, this eliminates the cost of renting a car during the first few days, which we instead invest in taxi rides if we are in a hurry or use means of transport such as buses, trams or subways.
-It takes a little more time, but is cheaper.
-The best way to see Toronto attractions is on foot.
+This also means we don't have to pay for car rental during the first few days, which we can instead invest in taxis when we're in a hurry or using public transport such as buses, trams or subways.
+This takes a little more time, but is cheaper.
+The best way to explore Toronto's attractions is on foot.

-We'll also buy one TTC Presto day pass, which currently costs 13,50 per day (as of 10.01.2022) and allows us unlimited travel on public transport.
-We can also reach more remote Toronto attractions.
-You only pay for the express lines in the city center.
-If you are traveling in Toronto with a rental car, parking costs in the hotel are added to the rental costs, which are rarely less than $ 15,00 per day.
-There are also the prices for petrol and for parking spaces that are used in the city during the day.
+If you are driving a rental car in Toronto, you will have to add parking fees at the hotel to the rental costs, which are rarely less than $15,00 per day.
+Then there are the prices for petrol and for parking spaces that you use in the city during the day.
 If you are on the road all day, you can easily save 50%.
-Remarkable, in my opinion.
+Remarkable, I think.

 Additional costs, for which considerable amounts are often charged in a luxury hotel, such as WiFi access in the room, are free here.
 Well, we need ours suitcase bring it up yourself, but this is a minor evil if you compare the price difference between a luxury hotel and a vacation rental with a view of the CN Tower.